SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Results of chosen configuration during the "sweep" for model selection. {#tbl:sweep}

-The selected model sees some overfit but meta-parameter optimization uses fewer training data points than the simulations' model.
-Therefore, having chosen this set of hyper-parameters, we further evaluate regression performance through varied definitions of test sets representing different tasks while using a larger training set more representative of expectations for Monte Carlo.
+The selected model sees some overfit but, as described in supplemental, further follow-up exploration of higher values of L2 beyond 0.1 did not yield improved results.
+Also, meta-parameter optimization uses fewer training data points than the simulations' model.
+Therefore, having chosen this set of hyper-parameters, we further evaluate regression performance through varied definitions of test sets representing different tasks while using a larger training set.

 | **Task**              | **Test Mean Pred MAE** | **Test Std Pred MAE** | **% of Units in Test Set** |
 | --------------------- | ---------------------- | --------------------- | -------------------------- |